JoelRaymond/automated-exercise-generation/timelog.md

 * *0.5 hour* Reviewed Project Outline
 * *0.5 hour* Started working on weekly report and agenda for supervisor meeting
 * *1 hour* Worked on formulating MoSCoW requirements

+## 6 Oct 2022

+* *1 hour* Looked through Algorithmics 1 slides and past papers to research suitable algorithms
+* *0.5 hour* Worked on initial brainstorm including algorithms and technologies used

+## 7 Oct 2022

+* *0.5 hour* Supervisor meeting
+* *0.5 hour* Took notes on the meeting